pjbartlein/REarthSysSci/markdown.md

 ### Markdown editors

-The easiest way to learn markdown is to use a dual pane (editing and previewing) Markdown editor, where it's easy to instantly see the consequences of applying Markdown formatting.
+The easiest way to learn Markdown is to use a dual pane (editing and previewing) Markdown editor, where it's easy to instantly see the consequences of applying Markdown formatting.

 -   Markdown Pad (Windows) <http://markdownpad.com>
 -   Macdown (OS X) <http://macdown.uranusjr.com>